Learned – good and bad

 Another good source for the difference between the ‘good’ learned and

-the ‘bad’ learned, is Abdu’l-Baha’s Sermon on the Art of Governance:
+the ‘bad’ learned, is Abdu’l-Baha’s The Art of Governance:

 first the bad: